 Dr. Bharat Dhiman*

-Citation: Dhiman B (2023) Games as Tools for Social Change Communication: A Critical Review.
-Global Media Journal, 21:61.
+Citation: Dhiman B (2023) Opportunities and Challenges for Women Journalist in Media Industry: A Critical Review.
+Global Media Journal, 21:63.

 Visit for more related articles at Global Media Journal